rossdrew/REST-Endpoint-Simulator/README.md

 #endpointSim

-Python script to spin up some simple endpoints for simulating services.
+Python script to spin up some simple REST endpoints for simulating services.

 #Usage